Gusse500/GLFS-Norsk/README.md

 Then render the book by running `make STAB=release`.

+There are also [Releases](https://github.com/glfs-book/glfs/releases) that you can download.
+All of them contain both the SysV and Systemd editions of the book, chunked HTML.

 # Installation

 How do I convert these XML files to HTML myself?
 You need to have some software